- The Campaign

 Structure of advertisements

 The structure makes it easy for you to organize, optimize and measure the performance of your ads.
 So, at the very top, we have the campaign, and this is essentially our objective.
-For example, we may have the campaign to drive clicks to a website, or a campaign to increase likes of your Facebook page.
+For example, we may have a campaign to drive clicks to a website, or a campaign to increase likes of your Facebook page.
 Within the campaign, we have the ad set.

 A campaign can feature multiple ad sets, and each ad set can have its own budget You might use an ad set to target different audiences.
 For example, you could create an ad set to target people who live locally, and within that ad set, you can have multiple advertisements.
 All the advertisements will inherit the targeting from the ad set and the objective of the campaign.
 You can have multiple ads in an ad set and then using Add to control things like the image, the link or even the message you’re sharing.